rabbitboots/font_set/README.md

 ## Usage Notes

+### Performance

-The demo may give the impression that FontSet is intended for constantly scaling text.
+* The demo may give the impression that FontSet is intended for constantly scaling text.
 Not so!
 Reloading fonts is an expensive operation, especially at large sizes.
 It's assumed that loading/reloading only happens during boot-up, during load screens, or when the UI scale settings change at the request of the user (or something semi-automated prompts a change, like if the UI scale is keyed to the window size).
 For fluid, sprite-like text printing, you may want to try something like [SYSL-Text](https://github.com/sysl-dev/SYSL-Text) instead.

-By default, when a reload occurs, it releases old font objects, and calls the garbage collector twice to ensure they are cleaned up.
-Be careful about dangling font references.
+* By default, when a reload occurs, it releases old font objects, and calls the garbage collector twice to ensure they are cleaned up.
+(Be careful about dangling font references.)
 If you just want unattached Font objects, you can use the `font_set:spawnFontObject()` method.

+### Displaying Text

-The LÖVE wiki advises against printing text at non-integer positions, because it may result in blurry text.
+* The LÖVE wiki advises against printing text at non-integer positions, because it may result in blurry text.
 Non-integral scaling of pixel art text guarantees that this will happen.
 Such is life.

+* A suitably high MSAA value might achieve smooth results with 'nearest' font filtering.
+You can print to a MSAA-enabled canvas / texture without applying MSAA to the main framebuffer.

+### Font Setup

+* The `set_t` nested tables that define ImageFont and BMFont sets are assigned directly to the resulting `font_set` objects, without being deep-copied to a new table.
+There might be some niche use cases where sharing these tables among `font_set` objects is helpful.
+In general, it's likely best to keep them separate.
+  * Rationale: If they *were* deep-copied, `src` fields containing LÖVE Data objects would still just be references.

-FontSet does not handle the assignment of fallback fonts.
+* FontSet does not handle the assignment of fallback fonts.
 This info is lost upon reloading, since new Font objects are created, so they need to be set every time a reload occurs.
-More info on that feature [here](https://love2d.org/wiki/Font:setFallbacks).

-A suitably high MSAA value might achieve smooth results with 'nearest' font filtering.
-You can print to a MSAA-enabled canvas / texture without applying MSAA to the main framebuffer.
+(More info: [Font:setFallbacks](https://love2d.org/wiki/Font:setFallbacks).)

-BMFont is more advanced than LÖVE's ImageFonts, but your results will vary depending on the program you use to make them.
+* BMFont is more advanced than LÖVE's ImageFonts, but your results will vary depending on the program you use to make them.
 The BMFonts included in the demo were generated with [fontbm](https://github.com/vladimirgamalyan/fontbm), a cross-platform command line utility.

 ## License